Win Rate vs Profitability: Why They're Not the Same

 A high win rate that is not profitable

-Expectancy = (0.90 x $20) - (0.10 x $300) = $18 - $30 = -$12 per trade.
-Despite the dazzling but misleading 90% win rate, the strategy loses money on average.
-A handful of large losses quietly erases dozens of small wins.
-This is the trap behind what is often called the 90% myth: the belief that a very high win rate proves a method is safe or that anyone advertising near-90% wins must be skilled.
+Expectancy = (0.90 × $20) − (0.10 × $300) = $18 − $30 = −12 per trade.
+Despite the impressive-sounding claimed 90% win rate, this approach loses money on average.
+A handful of large losses quietly erase dozens of small wins.
+This is the mathematical structure behind strategies that produce beautiful win-rate numbers for extended periods and then suffer a single catastrophic loss that undoes months of gains.

 Why chasing win rate is the wrong goal

-None of this guarantees a profit.
-Expectancy is a long-run statistical average estimated from past results, and past performance does not guarantee future results.
-Inputs drift, market conditions change, and even a genuinely positive-expectancy approach goes through losing streaks that can be longer and deeper than beginners expect.
-Results vary and losses are likely for many traders, so treat every figure here as illustrative and only risk what you can afford to lose.
+None of this removes the risk of loss.
+Expectancy is estimated from past results, and past performance does not guarantee future results.
+Even an approach with genuinely positive historical expectancy goes through losing periods that can be longer and deeper than expected.
+Results vary and losses are likely for many traders, and the patterns that produced positive expectancy in one market environment may not hold in another.
+Only risk what you can afford to lose, and treat every expectancy figure — however carefully calculated — as an estimate, not a guarantee.

 Risk note: This guide is educational and is not financial advice.
 Crypto trading is high-risk.
 Never trade with money you cannot afford to lose, use position sizing, and remember that past performance does not guarantee future results.